 The most prominent and conspicuous difference between alligators and crocodiles is the snout.
 That of a crocodile is V-shaped, it is also longer and narrower.
 For an alligator, the snout is U shaped and it is also wider and blunt.
 The alligator’s snout is shaped this way perhaps due to the nature of its diet.
 This snout helps it break turtle shells while the sharper V-shaped snout for a crocodile is adapted to hunting general prey such as fish, mammals, and reptiles.

 Where Do Alligators and Crocodiles Live?

 Habitat: Freshwater or Saltwater?

 Crocodiles have evolved special salt glands on their tongues which helps them excrete excess salt from their bodies.
 This makes it possible for them to inhabit both salt water and fresh water.
 Though in the alligator vs crocodile match up, alligators also have these glands, they are not that effective so they prefer living only in fresh water.
-This difference explains why crocodiles have been able to colonize several parts of the world.
+This difference explains why crocodiles have been able to colonise several parts of the world.

 They Have Different Teeth